 (3.)
 Voodoo: Biff plays the tune back in Britain, and the nightclub in which he is performing is emptied by huge gusts of wind.
 Biff runs from the unseen force to his flat where a huge Jamaican man retrieves the tune from Biff’s pocket, whereupon Biff faints in terror.

 (4.)
 Disembodied Hand: Marsh responds by driving at Landor with his car, causing Landor to lose one of his hands.
 Now unable to paint, Landor commits suicide.
 Marsh is then tormented by the disembodied hand, which seems immune to all attempts at destroying it.
 Marsh finally succumbs to the hand when it causes him to be blinded in a car crash, leaving Marsh unable to criticise art.

 (5.)
-Vampire: Dr Carroll finds out that his new bride is the vampire.
-Following Blake's advice, Carroll kills his wife, but when the police come to arrest Carroll under the charge of his wife's murder, Blake denies giving any such advice.
-The police takes away Carroll.
+Vampire: Dr Carroll finds out that his new bride is a vampire.
+Following Blake’s advice, Carroll kills his wife, but when the police come to arrest Carroll under the charge of his wife’s murder, Blake denies giving any such advice.
+The police take away Carroll.
 Dr Blake says that there is not enough place in the city for two vampires, transforms into a bat and flies away.

 Schrek informs the men that the only way they can avoid these horrible fates is by dying first.
 When the train stops, the men find out that they are dead, having already perished in a train crash.
 Dr Schreck is revealed to be Death himself.